About the author

 Once your infrastructure is in place, the real fun begins: running your own services.
 File sync, backups, and cloud storage can all run on your own hardware, under your own control, without monthly subscription fees.
 I cover Nextcloud on Proxmox and several Synology backup options below.

 A homelab is never finished.
 It grows with your skills and curiosity.
 If you are just getting started, pick one piece of hardware, install Proxmox, and spin up your first VM.
-That first working virtual machine is all the motivation you will need to keep going.
+Not sure what to build after that?
+My 25 homelab project ideas walk through what to run, from your first VM to backups and monitoring.

 If you want to see what a working setup looks like, check out my homelab software and hardware page.
 I update this guide as I publish new articles, so it always reflects the blog’s current state.